yourmclovin/product-leadership-toolkit/README.md

 1. **Browse by Category:** Navigate to the folder that matches your current challenge
 2. **Download Templates:** All templates are provided in editable formats (Excel, PowerPoint, PDF)
 3. **Adapt & Apply:** These are starting points—customize them for your context
 4. **Share Feedback:** Found something useful?
 Have suggestions?
-Open an issue or PR!
+Open an issue or reach out!

 ---